The Disappearance of Josef Mengele: Summary

-Josef Mengele arrives under the pseudonym of Helmut Gregor in 1949 in Argentina.
+Josef Mengele arrives under the pseudonym of “Helmut Gregor” in 1949 in Argentina.
 He was on the run for 4 years, abandoned by his wife and son, but believes now he can find refuge under Perón, who was friendly to Nazis, as he believed Nazis would help in the war against communist atheism.
 Mengele does not regret his actions.
-As a matter of a fact, he has carried a suitcase of Auschwitz specimens with him, so that he may continue his experiments.
+In fact, he has carried a suitcase of Auschwitz specimens with him, so that he may continue his experiments.

 Perón loses power in 1955, and those who fled to Argentina lose protection as they are pursued by Nazi hunters.
 Adolf Eichmann is caught, brought to Israel, and executed.
 Mengele goes on the run again, moving to Paraguay, and eventually to Brazil, where he drowns after having a stroke in 1979.

 The novel also details the mock trial of Mengele in 1985, where survivors gave their testimony of Mengele.

 Reception

 The book won the Prix Renaudot in 2017, and was a nominee for the Prix Goncourt.
 The Spectator wrote a positive review, describing the novel as "compelling reading...This surprising historical novel, highly successful in its shocking impact, should be read as a timely warning of atrocities that barbaric, deranged fanatics commit in war."
 Publishers Weekly gave a negative review, writing "Journalist Guez makes his English-language debut with a staid portrait of a monstrous man...the narrative is remarkably humdrum and slack."

-Film Adaptation
+Film adaptation

-In October 2022, it was announced that Russian director Kirill Serebrennikov was planning to make a film based on the book called "The Disappearance", with German actor August Diehl performing the role of Mengele.
+In October 2022, it was announced that Russian director Kirill Serebrennikov was planning to make a film based on the book, with German actor August Diehl performing the role of Mengele.